mderakh3/RegSCOUT/README.md

 12. Abbreviations

-Preparing Fine-mapping Output:
+Step 1: Preparing Fine-mapping Output.
 Using the fine-mapping script, two fine-mapping datasets of IBD-associated risk loci in EUR individuals were integrated to create a uniform dataset of CI-SNPs.

-Finding SNPs that Impact Binding of TFs:
+Step 2: Finding SNPs that Impact Binding of TFs
 Using the atSNP package and JASPAR2024, the EffectSNP script analyzes the impact of CI-SNPs on the binding affinities of human TFs and provides EffectSNP-TF pairs along with their log_lik_ratio.

 Step 3: Finding Effect-SNPs that Fall Within Peaks in snATAC-seq